sockcymbal/QuestionImprover/README.md

 ### Prompt 9: New Enhanced Question

 ```
-After thorough analysis and reflection on the entire discussion, let's now focus on the final and crucial task of enhancing the original question.
+After thorough analysis and reflection on the entire discussion, let's now focus on the final and crucial task of proposing a much-enhanced version the original question.
+After going through the following reflection process, please take a deep breath and generate a far better version of the original question.
 As we do this, keep in mind the insights gained, the perspectives shared, and the critiques addressed during our reasoning journey.

-Here’s how we’ll proceed:
+Here are some thoughts to consider before you propose the final improved question:

 1. Clarify and Focus: Examine the original question's wording and structure.
 Refine it for clarity and focus, removing any ambiguities or vague terms.